Module Dependency Graph

 • df (pandas.DataFrame) – The data to format.
 Must have a date column or the index must be the date values.

-• date_column_name (str, None) – The name of the column containing the date or None if the index is the date.
+• date_column_name (str, None) – Name of column containing date information.
+If None, the index of df will be used.
+Defaults to None.

-• data_type (str) – The type of data.
+• window_width (str) – The window width of the data in days.
 Must be one of ‘daily’, ‘7-day’, ‘14-day’, and ‘28-day’.
 If ‘7-day’, ‘14-day’, or ‘28-day’ is specified, the data will be averaged over the specified period.
 NaN values will be used for any days that do not have data.
 If present, NaN values will result in NaN values for the entire period.

 • year_type (str) – The type of year to use.
 Must be one of ‘calendar’ or ‘water’. ‘calendar’ starts the year on January 1 and ends on December 31. ‘water’ starts the year on October 1 and ends on September 30.